Santa Clara University School of Law

 Office of Career Services

 The Public Interest Law Career Services (PILCS) coordinators work out of the Law Career Services department.
 Wages and overhead to support the activities for the PILCS coordinators is funded by Law Career Services.
-The Center for Social Justice and Public Interest has generously donated the funds to purchase the recognition award plaques annually.

 Student Run Pro Bono Groups/Specialized Law Education Projects